 The image below is a Palm Tree Ukulele, made by a one-man operation in Colorado.
 Chuck Moore of Moore Bettah Ukuleles and Michael DeSilva of DeSilva Ukulele Co. are two other great examples independent builders who make stunning high-end ukes.

 Many individual builders will allow you to customize some or all of a ukulele’s design.
 Going “full custom” isn’t cheap, but if you’ve got money to burn it’s a great way to get the ukulele of your dreams.

-My Thoughts on Ukulele Prices
+Final Thoughts on Ukulele Prices

 I know it’s tempting to try to save a few bucks on your first ukulele, but this is often counterproductive.

 Cheap ukuleles are typically so bad that they aren’t fun to play.
 And if your uke isn’t fun to play, sticking with the instrument is going to be a lot harder.